XamarinUniversity/build2018-labs/lab1/README.md

 ![App running on UWP](media/image23.png)

-10. Try editing an entry's title and then pressing the Back button; it should be changed on the main page as well since we are using the same object.
-However, this is actually a bug since we aren't currently using our `UpdateAsync` method; it's just lucky that it works in _this_ case.
+10. Try editing an entry's title and then pressing the **Back** button; it should be changed on the main page as well since it is referencing the same object in memory.
+However, this is _actually_ a bug since the code isn't calling `UpdateAsync`; it's just lucky that it works in _this_ case.

 11. Open the **NoteEntryEditPage.xaml.cs** code behind file.

 12. Override the `OnDisappearing` method.
-This is called when the page is being destroyed and we are going backwards to the main page.
+This is called when the page is being destroyed and the app is transitioning back to the main page.

-13. If the `entry` field is not `null`, then call our `App.Entries.UpdateAsync` method to update the values in our note storage.
+13. If the `entry` field is not `null`, then call `App.Entries.UpdateAsync` to update the values in the note storage.
 You will need to apply the `async` and `await` keywords.

 ```csharp
 protected override async void OnDisappearing()